materiaraiding/materiaraiding-old/README.md

 ![image](https://github.com/The-Seat-of-Namazu/namazu.tools/assets/85346345/e52506ec-e6b8-4a9a-8fd8-c15bebbef5cc)

 # Further help
-If your interested with helping on this project, you can get involved and join the discussion in the [The Seat of Namazu Discord](https://discord.gg/Cv5zgPRbby)
+If your interested with helping on this project, you can get involved and join the discussion in the [Materia Raiding Discord](https://discord.gg/EySn5dRj65)